day8/re-frame/docs/EffectfulEvents.md

   1. Cognitive load for the function's later readers goes up because they can no longer reason locally.
   2. Testing becomes more difficult and involves "mocking".
-How do we test that the http GET above is using the right URL?  "mocking" should be is mocked.
-It is a code smell.
+How do we test that the http GET above is using the right URL?  "mocking" should be mocked.
+It is a bad omen.
   3. And event replay-ability is lost.

 Regarding the 3rd point above, a re-frame application proceeds step by step, like a reduce.
 From the README: